adam-draskoczi/top10/README.md

 #### Video Demo:  https://youtu.be/jgyhaKveKww
 #### Description:

-The program imitates the well known tabletop game of the same name in which players are given a prompt and a position in ranking, having to give an answer to the prompt creating a ranked list from best to worts answer.
+The program imitates the well known tabletop game of the same name in which players are given a prompt and a position in ranking, having to give an answer to the prompt creating a ranked list from best to worst answer.
 Players then have to guess which answer is at which position of the list.

 ### project.py